alshdavid/BorrowScript/README.md

 let foo = 'foo'
 moveLog(move foo)
 ```
-This now means that anything on the top level scope can no longer use `foo` as it's owner is `moveLog`.
+This now means that anything on the top level scope can no longer use `foo` as its owner is `moveLog`.
 This also means that the `foo` variable will be dropped from memory when the `moveLog` function completes.

 So you can imagine the following code would fail
 ```typescript